royasutton/openscad-amu/README.md

 after the installation.

 In some cases you may wish to install several versions of the development tools concurrently.
-To install the last three (for example) release versions, replace `tags1` with `tags3` in the prior command.
+For example, to install the last three release versions, replace `tags1` with `tags3` in the prior command.

 To uninstall everything that was installed by these step, repeat the